 - Employee wellness

-- Company Culture – culture is built on trust, engagement, value of employees, behaviours, company principles and employer brand
+- Company Culture – culture is built on trust, engagement, the value of employees, behaviours, company principles and employer brand

 - Employee brand – the face your company presents externally to potential employees